-On the 21st June 2001 a new Museum was opened on the ground floor of the Old Market Hall in the Metropole Building by our President Sir Richard Handbury Tenison and Councillor Nigel Daniels.
+On the 21st June 2001 a new Museum was opened on the ground floor of the Old Market Hall in the Metropole Building by our late President Sir Richard Handbury Tenison and Councillor Nigel Daniels.

 A grant was obtained from the Heritage Lottery Fund for new cases, displays, and a children's education area in 2006.
 A refurbished and a very much improved Museum re-opened in July 2007.